canjs/canjs/guides/routes.md

 ![](../can/guides/images/9_routes_and_serialization/NastyUrlBar.png)

 That's not pretty, and not very useful.
 We don't want the confirmation or menu attributes to serialize.
+It's easy to change this behavior.
 Open up app.js, and edit the Application State object as follows:

 ```
 var ApplicationState = can.Map.extend({